 Named after the river that runs through it, Pai is set in a gorgeous mountain valley.
-The surrounding area is awash with stunning natural sights for you to check out, with sparkling waterfalls, steaming hot springs, and scenic mountains all on show.
+The surrounding area is awash with stunning natural tourist attractions, with sparkling waterfalls, steaming hot springs, and scenic mountains.

 While the town is undoubtedly quite touristy, its rich heritage and culture still show through in its wonderful temples and bustling market, while the nearby hill tribes still retain their age-old traditions and customs.
-With numerous different sides to it, Pai makes for a great getaway, whether you’re into nature and culture or outdoor activities and nightlife.
+With numerous different things to do in Pai, the town makes for a great getaway, whether you’re into nature and culture or outdoor activities and nightlife.

 12. Pam Bok Waterfall